About

 Services Pty Ltd to better reflect the expansion of their tours

-to all parts of Australia, New Zealand and more recently New Guinea
+to all parts of Australia, New Zealand, New Guinea

 and South-east Asia.
 Philip also acts as a consultant to government